neovarier/traffic_sign_classification/writeup.md

 the keep_prob for increasing the accuracy.
 But still was not getting greater than 0.93 validation accuracy.
 I tried to take the best keep_prob that works for each conv and fc layers separately.
 This gave me better results:
 conv keep_prob:0.9
-conv fc: 0.5
+fc keep_prob: 0.5
 It seemed that high dropouts on conv layers does not help.
-With this configuration the validation accuracy was
+With this configuration the validation accuracy was exceeding 0.93.
 * Early stopping
 I employed early stopping as it was achieving desired accuracy much before 150 epoch.

 ![alt text][image11]
 ![alt text][image12]

-The training and validation accuracy were calulated in cell 20 The testing accuracy is calculated in cell 24.
+The training and validation accuracy were calulated in cell 20.
+The testing accuracy is calculated in cell 24.
 The logs for the network training is captured in: https://github.com/neovarier/traffic_sign_classification/blob/master/log.txt